Internship posted by: Global Conscience Initiative

 One of the biggest human rights issues facing Cameroon today is prisoners' rights.
 Accused and convicted inmates of the country's prisons and police/gendarmerie cells suffer from the numerous life-threatening conditions of these facilities, including insufficient food provisions, inadequate medical attention, overcrowding, and violent and degrading treatment at the hands of guards, police, and other staff members.
 These conditions are compounded by the degeneration of criminal procedure standards: arbitrary bail, judicial inefficiency, and even administrative errors resulting in lost paperwork and forgotten prisoners.

-Given the urgent need for advocacy and action on improving prison conditions and protecting prisoners' rights, GCI is currently seeking to the reopen the PRP, which has been closed since 2010.
+Given the urgent need for advocacy and action on improving prison conditions and protecting prisoners' rights, GCI is currently seeking one or two interns to carry on the work of the PRP.

 About the Internship

 An internship with GCI is an amazing experience to get real, in the field experience doing human rights work in a tight-knit NGO environment.
-When you arrive in Kumba you will spend some time orienting yourself with being in Cameroon, and familiarize yourself with the work of GCI and the PRP.
-Then you (with support from other staff and interns) will design and propose a a process of re-starting and re-invogorating the human rights project, then we will implement your proposal!
-This is not an administrative internship (although everyone in the office takes part in all aspects of daily office life)-- this is a real opportunity to develop your skills in project development and implementation!
+When you arrive in Kumba, you will spend some time familiarizing yourself with the work of GCI and the PRP, as well as the way of working in Cameroon.
+We enthusiastically work with those involved in the prison system including prisoners, prison officials, lawyers and others who share our dedication to human rights.
+As an Intern on the PRP, you will help monitor conditions and practices in the prisons, pursue systemic change and policy reform, and conduct training and outreach.
+And you will help design the future for the PRP (with support from other staff and interns) and work to implement your proposal!
+This is not an administrative internship (although everyone in the office takes part in all aspects of daily office life) - this is a real opportunity to develop your skills in project development and implementation!

 Qualifications and Qualities